Techdella - Fixed Mega Menu

 Finally…

 We’ve come to the end of our journey.
-You’ve learnt how to create and launch a website for your startup and monitor it’s progress (great job!).
-Here’s a few things you can do to improve your website:
+You’ve learnt how to create and launch a website for your startup and monitor its progress (great job!).
+Here are a few things you can do to improve your website:

 • Conduct user-testing